bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 Here we see that the model has two parameters, `ePopSize` and `growthRate`. `ePopSize` refers to the **effective population size** at the start of the coalescent process.
 Because coalescent models consider time from the present backwards (see **Skyline plots** tutorial), this therefore refers to the size of the population at the end of our youngest time interval.
 The tips in our phylogeny are species, and so in this context, our effective population size can be considered to be analogous to **total species richness**.
 Our `growthRate` is simply our **diversification rate**.

-For now we will leave both of these priors on their default settings.
+We actually only need the population size prior, and will remove the growth rate prior later.
+The default `ePopSize` prior is a 1/X (or `OneOnX`), which is a good choice when you have little knowledge about what the shape of your prior should be, placing reduced probability on higher values.
+We will keep the shape of this prior as the default, but change the starting values, meaning the value of the parameters in their first iterations of the chain.
+We will set the starting `ePopSize` to 1, and the `growthRate` to 0.

+>Click on the **initial =** button for `ePopSize` and change the **initialisation value** to 1.0.
+>
+>Click on the **initial =** button for `growthRate` and change the **initialisation value** to 0.0.

 We will go into much more detail on the contents of this tab later, when setting up our birth-death model.

 We can leave the rest of the tabs as they are and save the XML file.
 We want to shorten the chain length and decrease the sampling frequency so the analysis completes in a reasonable time and the output files stay small.
 Note that we won't alter the **treelog** because we won't be using it, as our tree is fixed.
 (Keep in mind that it will be necessary to run a longer chain for parameters to mix properly and converge.)